A woman smiling as she stares out of a window with the sun on her face.

 Currently active breast cancer clinical trials

 If you would like to participate in a clinical trial and help our innovative team discover groundbreaking cancer solutions, ask your doctor if you’re eligible to participate in one.
-See which clinical trials are currently active and open for participation.
+Find currently active clinical trials open for participation.

 The AHN Cancer Institute’s trained therapists can provide you with comprehensive support after breast cancer treatment.
 Our experienced physical and occupational therapists are dedicated to helping you overcome any challenges you may face after your breast cancer treatment is complete.
 We collaborate with your physicians and keep them fully informed of your progress.